 If you want your dog to be as comfortable and warm as is possible during cold nights, you’ll want to set her up with a warm and weatherproof dog house.

-However, dog houses can still be rather chilly (especially during the winter), and there are a few other steps that you’ll want to take to provide the most comfortable accommodations possible.
+However, even the best dog houses can still be rather chilly (especially during the winter), and there are a few other steps that you’ll want to take to provide the most comfortable accommodations possible.

 One of the best ways to do so is by providing your dog with a good bedding, which will cushion the floor and help keep her a bit warmer.

-Bedding is probably not a strict necessity; plenty of dogs have survived over the years while sleeping on the bare ground.
+Bedding is probably not a strict necessity in all cases; plenty of dogs have survived over the years while sleeping on the bare ground.
 But, I’m willing to bet that you are shooting for a slightly higher standard than survival – you want your pooch to be warm, comfy, and cozy while sleeping in her house!

 This means that you’ll want to use a good bedding in your dog’s canine abode.
 Your dog will certainly appreciate it, and it will help keep her warmer and more comfortable than if she is forced to sleep on the bare ground or cement.